williamDunn/Notes/Data Structures/Maps/README.md

 --------------------------------------------------
 # Hash 101

+A **hash method** takes data (like a string, or a file’s contents) and outputs a hash, a fixed-size string or number.

+i.e.
+>  DF7CE038E2FA96EDF39206F898DF134D

+-  hash can be thought of as a "fingerprint."
+    -  We can trust that a given file will always have the same hash, but we can't go from the hash back to the original file

+#### Some uses for hashing

+1)  **Hash Maps**
+    -  Basic idea: we want an array-like data structure with constant-time lookups, but we want to look up values based on arbitrary "keys," not just sequential "indices."
+        -  We could allocate an array, and use a hash method to translate keys into array indices
+2)  **Preventing man-in-the-middle attacks*
+    -  Compare website's downloaded file hash with your own
+        -  If it doesn't match, your internet service provider or someone else might have injected malware or tracking software into your download

 **Hash Maps are built on arrays**

 All we need is a function to convert a key into an array index (an integer).
 That function is called a hashing function.